Xtendify/Simple-Calendar/contributing.md

 Simple Calendar is open source software and community made patches, localizations, bug reports and contributions are always welcome and crucial to make this plugin a quality tool that empowers people, businesses and institutions alike.

-You can contribute to Simple Calendar submitting pull requests or open issues here on [GiHub](https://github.com/moonstonemedia/WP-Google-Calendar-Events).
+You can contribute to Simple Calendar submitting pull requests or open issues here on GitHub.

 If you are interested interested in translating Simple Calendar in your language, use [Transifex](https://www.transifex.com/moonstonemedia/simple-calendar/).